 Impacting Decision Making Across the Globe

 In Sumatra, commercial logging and conversion are decimating the forest habitat of tigers, orangutans, rhinos and many other rare and endangered species.
 With support from the Natural Capital Project, WWF has mapped the distribution and economic value of ecosystem services in priority watersheds under current and proposed land use plans.
-The results are providing input to regional and local government-led land-use planning efforts.
+The results guided regional and local government-led land-use planning efforts.

 Eastern Arc Mountains, Tanzania

 Agricultural development, logging, and fires have reduced the forests of the Eastern Arc Mountains by 70 percent over the past decades—threatening thousands of rare species, people’s livelihoods, and water and power resources.
 The Natural Capital Project works with over 40 collaborators in Tanzania, the UK, and South Africa to map and value the mountains’ many ecosystem services.
-This information will be used to steer decisions and resources toward forest conservation and watershed management.
+This information was used to identify areas that could be candidates for payment under REDD+ and voluntary carbon projects.

 The Amazon Piedmont of Colombia is one of the most biologically outstanding areas of the Northern Andes.
 It is also a landscape of great cultural significance as the ancestral home to several indigenous groups.